East Bay Vivarium: History

 In 2008, parking concerns threatened to close the vivarium.
 Owen Maercks spoke at a zoning board meeting, protesting the building of a 22-unit, three-story building, which would be next to the vivarium and cause a loss of parking.
 The vivarium only offers approximately five parking spaces to visitors.
 That same year, The New York Times called the vivarium and Moe's Books the only two "must-see" sites in Berkeley.

 Animals and breeding

 The store carries between 5,000 and 8,000 pets for sale during any given time.
 They sell animals such as spiders, fish, snakes, lizards, chameleons, frogs, crawfish, and turtles.
 Specific breeds include rattlesnakes, iguanas, reticulated pythons, tarantulas, Burmese pythons and box turtles.
 They breed the majority of their stock in a back room.
 Prices range from $3.50 for a tree frog and $25 to $50 for a snake, to a Chinese crocodile lizard that costs $1,000.
 They sell snakes that are venomous to small amphibians, not necessarily people; snakes venomous to people are illegal to sell in California.
-The vivarium also breeds crickets, rats and mice for food in a specific private space on the premises.
+The vivarium breeds crickets, rats and mice for food in a specific private space on the premises.
 They also sell rabbits, hamsters, guinea pigs, and chickens for food.
 Customers can also pay a small fee to pet animals in the store.